Today, some hardcore presidential historians are remembering Theodore Roosevelt who was born on this day, October 27, 1858.

 He was also a boxer, sort of.

-Known for his high energy, electric persona, wide range of interests and knowledge areas, and alpha male swagger, the Commander n’ Chief was mildly obsessed with boxing, weekly inviting sparring partners to go a few rounds with ‘The Trust Buster.’
+Known for his high energy, electric persona, a wide range of interests and knowledge areas, and alpha male swagger, the Commander n’ Chief was mildly obsessed with boxing, weekly inviting sparring partners to go a few rounds with ‘The Trust Buster.’

 And while the distinguished leader wasn’t a professional fighter, Teddy Roosevelt was certainly no tomato can.
 Also dubbed ‘Lion,’ this head of state could actually fight.